Fish4203/bedit/README.md

-this is bad
+# benedit

+a basic bloging site i made with express js

-to run
+## to run

 node ./bin/www
 it will show nothing